 Swiss knowledge society

-ensure autonomy of higher education institutions and researchers
+1. ensure autonomy of higher education institutions and researchers;

-foster competition and quality when allocating public funds
+2. foster competition and quality when allocating public funds;

-innovation) is at the core of modernity as laid down it the constitution from 1848.
+- Knowledge (i.e. education, research and innovation) is at the core of modernity as laid down in the constitution from 1848 together with academic freedom.

 - Public funds are exclusively invested into publicly oriented knowledge, never into private.

-- The Swiss society and government highly respect the institutional autonomy and never politically programmes knowledge.
+- The Swiss society and government respect institutional autonomy and do not focus on politically programmed knowledge production.